Skip to main content

 How Much Do Compression Fracture Cases Settle for?

-Based on national statistics, the average value of a compression fracture case may be anywhere from $10,000 to $100,000.
-But our experience as personal injury attorneys indicates that the median value of a compression fracture lawsuit is a little over $110,000.
-If there are multiple vertebrae fractures or the victim is left with a partial or total disability, compensation rates can range from $500,000 to $2,000,000.
+Based on national statistics, the average value of a compression fracture case may vary.
+But our experience as personal injury attorneys indicates that the median value of a compression fracture lawsuit is higher in more severe cases.
+If there are multiple vertebrae fractures or the victim is left with a partial or total disability, compensation can be significantly higher.

 Whether you suffered a compression fracture from a car accident or an incident at work, it’s imperative that you understand the amount of compensation that can be recovered from an injury claim.
 Our legal team is here to provide answers and guidance regarding the legal process.
 Please contact us today and schedule a free case review.